-There are also strong concerns that the Department of Commerce's decision to add a question regarding citizenship to the 2020 census, at the request of the Department of Justice, will result in lower response rates from immigrant communities.
-Critics argue that the Trump administration's aggressive enforcement of immigration law has already made many immigrant communities concerned about their security and mistrustful of government, and that the addition of a citizenship question will exacerbate these fears and lower census response rates.23 The state of California, through a lawsuit filed by Attorney General Xavier Becerra, was the first to challenge the constitutionality of adding a citizenship question to the census, followed by 17 other states.24 A memo by Commerce Secretary Wilbur Ross released on March 26, 2018, explains the decision to add the citizenship question to the census, including the rationale of gathering citizenship data to enforce the Voting Rights Act.25 sector.
-There are four main components to the bureau's operational plan for Census 2020.
-First, the bureau must establish where to count.
-To prepare for the census, the bureau began conducting a complete review and update of the nation's address list in September 2015.
-Second, the bureau must motivate people to respond to the census.
-Census 2020 outreach includes a nationwide communications and partnership campaign to encourage people to self-respond.
-Third, the bureau counts the population by collecting data from all U.S. households and releases 2020 census results to the president, the states, and the public, according to timelines specified in current law.26
+There also are strong concerns that the Department of Commerce's decision to add a citizenship question to the Census 2020 questionnaire will result in lower response rates from immigrant communities.
+Critics argue that the Trump administration's aggressive enforcement of immigration law has already made many immigrant communities concerned about their security and mistrustful of government and that the addition of a citizenship question will exacerbate the fears and lower census response rates.
+15 California, through a lawsuit filed by Attorney General Xavier Becerra, was the first to challenge the constitutionality of adding a citizenship question to the census, followed by 17 other states.
+16 Shortly afterward, several other plaintiffs filed similar lawsuits in New York, Maryland, and the District of Columbia challenging the legality of the commerce secretary's actions regarding the citizenship question.